Why are we building a new Event Centre?

 3,648

-A 2024 study on parking in downtown Greater Sudbury showed that only:
+A 2024 study on downtown parking in Greater Sudbury found that:

-• 17 percent are used during Friday evening activities
+• 17 per cent are used on Friday evenings

-• 14 percent are used during Saturday afternoon activities
+• 14 per cent are used on Saturday afternoons

-This shows that overall parking usage within the downtown does not reach the ideal 85 to 90 percent threshold, and that the downtown parking system is sufficient to accommodate existing and future parking demand
+These figures show that downtown parking usage does not reach the ideal 85 to 90 per cent threshold, indicating the system can accommodate current and future demand.

-No. The project team acknowledges the suboptimal soil conditions prevalent throughout the downtown south district, as identified by geotechnical reports.
-The associated foundation costs have already been accounted for in the budgets for both the Event Centre and the Cultural Hub.
+No. The project team has accounted for the suboptimal soil conditions in the downtown South District.
+Foundation costs are already included in the budgets for both the Event Centre and the Cultural Hub.